blanghoff/brianlanghoff-net/src/blog-posts/remedium.md

 This is not that kind of confession.
 I'm posting this on my own site.

 I've worked professionally in the technology sector now for almost 7 years.
-While I am skilled in my own right with a knack for understanding, aggregating, and developing new ideas and perspectives to move projects and initiatives forward, I am woefully behind on the basics.
+With I am skilled in my own right with a knack for understanding, aggregating, and developing new ideas, I am woefully behind on the basics.

 I find myself too dependent on message boards, templates*, and third-party sources to get what I want done.
 These sources are great for those learning, but there is a deceitfulness in my own use of them.
 I find myself thinking that I understand, when I perhaps do not possess a full understanding of the basics.